• Skip to main content

 Names of degrees are lowercased when referring to them generically (associate degree in criminal justice, bachelor’s degree in business) and capitalized when referring to a specific, formal degree/degree program.
 (Associate of Science in Dental Hygiene, Master of Art in Teaching)

 Use abbreviations such as MA, MS, Ph.D. only when spelling out the names of the degrees would be cumbersome.
-When used after a name, set off these abbreviations with commas and do not use periods within the degree abbreviation itself.
+When used after a name, set off these abbreviations with commas.
 Example: Dr. Tony Hawkins, Ph.D., is the new president of SUNY Broome.

 academic departments